RasaHQ/starter-pack-intentless-policy/README.md

 Replacing the `-s` argument with the path to your stories file or a glob to match multiple filenames.

-Inspect the `generated_test_cases.yml` to check these test cases make sense.
+Inspect the `generated_test_cases.yml` to check these that test cases make sense.

-Re-train your model- ensuring you only use the **training** data from your split.
+Re-train your model- ensuring you only use the **training** data from your split for NLU training.

 Run your test cases: